Who We Are:

 C.T.T. serves as the guiding body that oversees and safeguards the principles, integrity, and community impact of the C.O.T.T.O.N. project.

-It centers Black LGBT leadership, community protection, and transparent decision-making.
+It centers Black & Black LGBT leadership, community protection, and transparent decision-making.

 C — Community

-We root all decisions in the needs, leadership, and lived experiences of Black queer and trans people.
+We root all decisions in the needs, leadership, and lived experiences of Black & Black queer and trans people.
 Community determines direction.

 T — Transparency